w3c/wai-website/pages/about/groups/task-forces/practices.md

 ### Contribute without joining the task force

 You can contribute to the work without being a member of the task force in the [ARIA practices GitHub repository](https://github.com/w3c/aria-practices/issues):
-* If you’re aware of an issue with any of the published ARIA practices resources, raise a new issue.
+* If you’re aware of an issue with any of the published APG resources, raise a new issue.
 * Comment on or propose solutions for open ARIA practices issues.

 ### Become a participant in the task force